How much does a charter bus cost in New York City?

 New York City may be the City That Never Sleeps, but that doesn’t mean that planning your next NYC getaway should make you toss and turn at night.
 Rest easy knowing that New York Charter Bus Company has your back.

 Countless passengers consider us the top provider for sight-seeing transportation in and around the Big Apple, and for good reason.
 We’ll set up your tour group with a professional and punctual driver, so you don’t risk losing anyone to the hectic foot traffic, a complex subway system, or a sea of identical taxicabs.

 Not sure where to start on your NYC expedition?
 Here are some of the most popular destinations we’ve frequented with our clients.

 Whether you’re here to peruse the blocks upon blocks of shops, receive a serenade and a selfie from the Naked Cowboy, or just take it all in, Time Square is infamous for entrancing visitors with its bright lights and bustling vibe.
 Understandably, traffic around this NYC hotspot is hectic, so consider having your driver drop off your group at the edges of Midtown or Hell’s Kitchen to avoid the worst of it.
 Taking on the entirety of this district can take a toll on your feet, but trust us, the prime window-shopping and people-watching are worth experiencing on street level.
 Just be mindful of where to chill and where to book it.
 No one likes an inconsiderate pedestrian.

 We know, we know.
-You’ve probably seen Central Park a million times in your favorite movies and TV shows, from 27 Dresses to Home Alone 2, from 30 Rock and Broad City.
+You’ve probably seen Central Park a million times in your favorite movies and TV shows, from 27 Dresses to Home Alone 2, from 30 Rock to Broad City.
 But trust us, you’ll want to see all 840 acres of this NYC landmark in-person.
 From posing for photos in front of the Balto sculpture, to paying respects at Strawberry Fields, to soaking in the sun at the edge of the Bethesda fountain, this iconic park offers no shortage of activities for tour groups who are eager to stretch their legs.